OleksandrLevinskyi/DataStructAndAlgoDocs/data-structures/Stack.md

 # Stack
 Stack consists of nodes.
-Stack node's structure can be found [here](singly-linked-list/Node.js).\
+The node's structure can be found [here](singly-linked-list/Node.js).\
 LIFO = Last In First Out\
 3 properties: `first`, `last`, `size`